ChrstphrHll/npc_gen/students/Jaedyn Arbane.md

 year: 1
 guild: Treskal
 partyID: 69
+tags:
+- Half-Elf
+- Paladin
+- Exploration
+- 1st
+- Treskal
 ---
 # Jaedyn Arbane
 ---
 ### Description
 - 1st year Half-Elf Paladin in Treskal
-- straight platinum hair that's a buzz cut, Hazel eyes, and Dark Tan skin
+- straight platinum hair that's a buzz cut, Amber eyes, and Dark Tan skin
 - Is Private and Picky, and has Invention as their ideal

 ### Organizations